The Human Services Value Curve: From Concept to Execution

 Since its introduction in 2010 by Antonio Oftelie and Harvard's Leadership for a Networked World, we are seeing more and more examples of agencies and their community partners applying the VC through a range of actionable strategies, and winning stakeholder support for advancing through its four stages.
 For those of you not yet accustomed to the VC, it describes how health and human services are provided to those we serve at four progressive levels of value, each building from and expanding the consumer value delivered at the more formative levels:

-- At the integrative level, products and services are designed and customized with input from consumers themselves, with the objective of best meeting their true needs and enabling positive outcomes in their lives.
-The focus at this stage is on more consultative consumer engagement methods, product and service flexibility, and enhanced service delivery aimed at preventing problems upstream, versus fixing or recovering from them downstream.
+- At the Integrative level, products and services are designed and customized with input from consumers themselves, with the objective of best meeting their true needs and enabling positive outcomes in their lives.
+The focus at this stage is on more consultative consumer engagement methods, product and service flexibility, and enhanced service delivery.
+This is all geared toward supporting people to prevent problems upstream, versus fixing or recovering from them downstream.
 This all requires redefining casework practice and skills, providing real-time technology tools for caseworkers, establishing new forms of data and analysis geared toward problem prevention, and instituting highly adaptive program design and funding mechanisms.

 The VC stages must be seen as mutually reinforcing building blocks that, each in turn, enable future stage progression.
 This is particularly true at the regulative level.
 While initially viewed as an "inferior" stage, a number of leaders reported that improving and strengthening a foundation of sound regulative work is frequently the necessary first step to moving beyond that stage and up the VC.